This article was updated in September 2019.

 - Days in accounts receivable

 Tribal health care providers using the Resource and Patient Management System may face an added layer of difficulty accessing and measuring information because it’s often unavailable.
-Revenue is often not recorded until it has been billed, for example, making it difficult to measure discharged-not billed revenue.
-If this problem arises, tribal health care providers can find workarounds and build custom reports or simple information-tracking models when canned reports aren’t available.
+For example, revenue often isn’t recorded until it’s been billed.
+This makes measuring discharged-not billed cases—a measure of how quickly you get bills out the door—difficult.
+Providers should develop workarounds and build custom analyses when canned reports aren’t available for important metrics.

-Despite the added difficulties, revenue cycle benchmarking is a valuable—and often the only—approach for tribal organizations to gain insight on their performance relative to others in the industry.
+Despite the difficulty, revenue cycle benchmarking is valuable and often the only approach for tribal organizations to gain insight into how to improve performance and access cash to further the mission of caring for tribal members.

 We’re Here to Help